Prosperity (film): Plot

-Maggie Warren (Dressler) inherited a family bank during the Depression and Lizzie Praskins (Moran) is one of her biggest depositors.
+Maggie Warren inherited a family bank during the Depression and Lizzie Praskins is one of her biggest depositors.
 Maggie’s son John is engaged to Lizzies's daughter Helen.
 All kinds of farces happen when the would-be mothers-in-law battle for setting the wedding's protocol including their different preferences of choosing the pastor to perform the ceremony.

 As the story goes on, Lizzie has a panic attack based on rumors about the bank going belly-up.
 She hysterically withdraws all her money causing all other customers in the bank to panic and they in return take out their money.
 The Warren family bank is forced to close.
-Maggie’s naive son gets swindled out of his mother’s bonds.
+Maggie’s naïve son gets swindled out of his mother’s bonds.
 As farces go, at the end the swindlers are caught and Maggie’s matriarchal resourcefulness with her wised-up son gets the bank solvent again, and the two matriarchal families are bonded with mirthful resolutions.